6 Day Tasmania Tour | Gourmet Tasmania Tour (TG6)

 - 4 x afternoon tea, coffee & biscuits stops included FREE at scenic locations.

 - Complimentary pick-up at any Hobart CBD Hotel.

 - All attractions, entry fee’s and National Parks passes provided.

-- Return ferry ride & entry to MONA Museum or 90min lunch cruise from Hobart dock area with ‘Hobart Historic Cruises’.
+- Return ferry ride & entry to MONA Museum or 60min afternoon cruise from Hobart dock area with ‘Hobart Historic Cruises’.

 *We reserve the right to alter tour itineraries without notice.
 This may be due to climatic conditions, unexpected changes to attractions & venues post COVID or other circumstances outside our control.
 A very suitable, alternative itinerary option will always be arranged in this event.